Tarot in Literature I

 The war events limped

-The expression “he answered cups” is connected to the locution “to give the two of spades” and also “give the two of cups” (in Italian) that, in a figurative sense, means to deny or refuse something firmly.
-Cards players know that the two of spades is the card with the minor worth in the deck, but is enough sometimes to loose the game and therefore to cast the adversary out.
-Metaphorically the one who gives the two of spades, or the two of cups, or answers spades or cups, let other people understand that his intensions are not favourable to who’s asking (19).
+The expression “he answered cups” is connected to the locution “to give the two of spades” and also “give the two of cups” (in Italian), in a figurative sense, meaning to deny or refuse something firmly.
+Card players know that the two of spades is the card with the least value in the deck, but is enough sometimes to lose the game and therefore to cast the adversary out.
+Metaphorically the one who gives the two of spades, or the two of cups, or answers spades or cups, lets other people understand that his intentions are not favourable to the one who’s asking (19).

-In the XIII, XIV and XV Octave of Chant XII Tassoni tells how the Pope Legate, waiting to meet a Nuncio who had to give him some papal information, stopped with his escort in the Solera fields to eat some food.
-After lunch cards and table were prepared so nobles and cardinals who accompanied the Legate started playing Tarots and Sbaraglino.
-This passage represents one of the moments suspected by the Congregation of Forbidden Books Index: since the game of Tarots was considered as a game of chance at that time, and in particular forbidden to churchmen, the fact that Tassoni made many Cardinals play, and the Legate as well, who had even pull out of his pockets “a handful of baiocchi (coins)” with the clear purpose to pay his adversaries if he would have lost, could not be accepted.
+In the XIII, XIV and XV Octave of Chant XII Tassoni tells how the Papal Legate, waiting to meet a Nuncio who had to give him some papal information, stopped with his escort in the Solera fields to eat some food.
+After lunch cards and table were prepared, so nobles and cardinals who accompanied the Legate started playing Tarot and Sbaraglino.
+This passage represents one of the moments viewed with suspicion by the Congregation of the Forbidden Books Index: since the game of Tarots was considered as a gambling game [gioco d'azzardo] at that time, and in particular forbidden to churchmen, the fact that Tassoni made many Cardinals play, and the Legate as well, who even pulls out of his pockets “a handful of baiocchi (coins)” with the clear purpose of paying his adversaries if he lost, could not be accepted.

 XIII